Freddy Wexler: Music

 After moving to Los Angeles, Wexler founded a music management company called The Brain Music in 2012.
 He also created The Brain House, an "experimental songwriting collective" in the Hollywood Hills, where he invited a group of writers, musicians, and artists to live and work together.
 The arrangement allowed members to stay in exchange for publishing rights to songs created in the house.
-The Brain became a successful venture, producing work for prominent artists including Jill Scott, Demi Lovato, Shakira, and Selena Gomez.
-Eventually, Wexler earned writing credits on several notable songs, including "Slow Down" by Selena Gomez, "Be Kind" by Halsey and Marshmello, "Wolves" by Kanye West, "Novacane" by Lil Wayne, "Fire N Gold" by Bea Miller, and "Perfect Goodbye" by Celine Dion.
+The Brain produced work for artists including Jill Scott, Demi Lovato, Shakira, and Selena Gomez.
+Wexler earned writing credits on songs including "Slow Down" by Selena Gomez, "Be Kind" by Halsey and Marshmello, "Wolves" by Kanye West, "Novacane" by Lil Wayne, "Fire N Gold" by Bea Miller, and "Perfect Goodbye" by Celine Dion.

 In 2017, Wexler began releasing his own music under the pseudonym Jackson Penn, without major promotion or label backing.
 His Penn releases included the songs "My Girl" and "Streetlights on Mars", with the latter reaching number 16 on Spotify's global chart.
 Wexler described Penn as an idealized version of himself that helped him reconnect with his own artistic voice after years of writing for others.

 Wexler cowrote the single "Stuck with U" by Justin Bieber and Ariana Grande, which hit #1 on the Billboard Hot 100 chart and raised over $5.5 million for charity.
-Proceeds from the song benefitted families of COVID-19 first responders.
+Proceeds from the song benefited families of COVID-19 first responders.

 In 2020, he signed an administration agreement with Sony Music Publishing.

 As of 2025, Wexler has collaborated with artists including BlackPink, Post Malone, Pink, Laufey, Diana Ross, Zayn Malik, Steve Aoki, and Wyclef Jean.
-He co-wrote the Golden Globe-nominated Robbie William song “Forbidden Road” for the soundtrack of Williams’ film, Better Man.
+He co-wrote the Golden Globe-nominated Robbie William song "Forbidden Road" for the soundtrack of Williams’ film, Better Man.
 He was also commissioned to write original music for Emily in Paris season two by series creator Darren Star, including "Mon Soleil" and "Beautiful Ruins".
 His record label, the Freddy Wexler Company, released the show's soundtrack.